- Nesia Sadeh

 With Wix’s portfolio builder, you can create a professional, eye-catching portfolio that shows your best work in just a few clicks.
 Wix’s customizable templates and easy-to-use tools let you present your skills with confidence–leaving a lasting impression on anyone who visits your site.

-How to build a coding portfolio
+How to build a software engineering portfolio

 01. Define your goals